sportsbitenews/iTunesController/README.md

 # iTunesController
 Control iTunes from cmd line!

 Kind of a pointless project but pretty cool to mess around with Powershell.
+Works using Powershell called via the [Edge.js](https://github.com/tjanczuk/edge) project by @tjanczuk
 ##### There's a reason why they call it POWERshell.

 ###Command List [so far]